syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 N>

  * The middle number of data points is the median for the odd number of data points.
  * The average of the middle two numbers is a median for the even number of data points.

 ## Outlier

-The outlier is used to display the outlier point that lies either below the lower whisker or above the upper whisker line and it is an observation that is numerically distant from the rest of the data.
+The outlier displays the outlier point that lies either under the lower whisker or above the upper whisker line.
+It is an observation numerically distant from the rest of the data.

 ## ShowOutlier

-The outlier value in the box plot can be viewed by enabling the [ShowOutlier]() property of [BoxAndWhiskerSeries]().The following code demonstrates how to disable the [ShowOutlier]() property.
+The outlier value in the box plot can be viewed by enabling the [ShowOutlier]() property of [BoxAndWhiskerSeries]().By default, [ShowOutlier] value is true.The following code demonstrates how to disable the [ShowOutlier]() property.

-N> By default, [ShowOutlier] value is true.

 {% tabs %}